sondreb/blockcore-platform/README.md

 ### Blockcore.Runtime

-This is a shared library for Blockcore.Gateway and Blockcore.Hub, used to share code that relies on runtime assemblies that should not be referenced in the Blockcore.Platform library.
+This is a shared library for Blockcore.Orchestrator and Blockcore.Hub, used to share code that relies on runtime assemblies that should not be referenced in the Blockcore.Platform library.

 ### Blockcore.Platform

 Main shared library, should avoid too many dependencies.

-### Blockcore.Gateway
+### Blockcore.Orchestrator

 Main app for Gateway hosting.